Towards standard imsets for maximal ancestral graphs: Power DAGs

 \begin{definition} Define a partial ordering on heads by setting $H < H'$ if and only if $H$ and $H'$ share the same maximal vertex, and $\an_\G(H) \subseteq \an_\G(H')$. \end{definition}

 \begin{lemma} For any MAG $\G$ and topological ordering, the relation $<$ is a partial ordering on $\mathcal{H}(\G)$. \end{lemma}

-\begin{proof} This is a direct consequence of Lemma 4.8 in \citet{Evans2014} as the ordering is a sub-order (in that fewer pairs of heads are comparable) of the partial orders defined in that paper. \end{proof}
+\begin{proof} This is a direct consequence of Lemma 4.8 in \citet{Evans2014} as the ordering is a sub-order (in that heads are only comparable if they have the same maximal vertex) of the partial orders defined in that paper. \end{proof}